ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 Management of the participants list (i.e. the list of users in the room) is done through `m.room.user` events.
-To add Bob to the room, Alice creates an `m.room.user`.
+To add Bob to the room, Alice creates an `m.room.user` event.
 See {ev-mroomuser} for more information on user state changes.

-Room state is anchored in the room's underlying MLS group through a GroupContext Extension, which contains all of the room's state variables.
+Room state is anchored in the room's underlying MLS group through a GroupContext Extension, which mirrors all of the room's state variables.

-`m.room.user` events are MLS proposals, which change the room state outside of the MLS group immediately and align the mirror of the room state in the extension (which is part of the group state) upon the next `ds.commit` event.
-See {anchoring} for more information on proposals, commits and how the room state is cryptographically anchored.
+`m.room.user` events are MLS proposals, which change the room state outside of the MLS group immediately upon reception and align the mirror of the room state in the extension (which is part of the group state) upon the next `ds.commit` event.
+This reflects MLS' proposal-commit paradigm that allows members and external parties to propose changes, but only members to commit them.
+See {anchoring} for more information on how the room state is cryptographically anchored.

 Alice does not only want to add Bob as a participant, but also Bob's client.
 To do that, she sends a `ds.commit` event ({{ev-commitupdate}}) to the group.
 As